kaish114/Online-examination-system/README.md

 # Online-examination-system
 Online examination system is a non removable examination pattern of today’s life.
 We need more time saving and more accurate examination system as the number of applicants is increasing day by day.
+It saves paper.
+You never have to print an exam for your students and hand them out.
+Saves paper.
+Saves trees.
+Everybody happy.
+It saves time ,it saves money and future contribute a lots in online.

 Front end: HTML, CSS, JavaScript